Ever wondered if you can get paid to lose weight?

 A better motivator was saving face with my friends.
 I knew everyone doing those DietBets, and I wanted to be accountable to them.
 However, I don’t think that *just* the friend angle would have done it either.
 It was both the money and saving face.
 Putting your money where your mouth is, I guess.

-How do you find a legitimate weight loss betting site?
+How do you find a legitimate way to get paid to lose weight?

-Given the testimonials I collected, it seemed to me that these weight loss betting sites seem legitimate.
-However, I did find a negative review about Healthy Wage that got me worried.
-To better understand what might be going on, I talked with Anna T. of Real Ways to Earn Money Online.
+Given the testimonials I collected, it seemed to me that these weight-loss betting sites seem legitimate.
+To better understand how to know if a weight-loss betting site is legitimate, I talked with Anna T. of Real Ways to Earn Money Online.

 She had this to say: